-- 7.2.13.
-A cyber security incident is any event that jeopardises or may jeopardise the confidentiality, integrity, or availability of an information system or the information a system processes, stores, or communicates.
-This includes a violation or potential violation of security policies, security procedures, acceptable use policies or any relevant regulation or legislation. - 7.2.14.
+Thresholds should be established which will trigger an incident response.
+In all cases, once an incident has been determined, it should be recorded to support analysis and reporting. - 7.2.14.
 It is also important to categorise incidents in order to better manage allocation of resources to the containment and remediation of the incident.
 A three-tier categorisation is suggested: - 1.
-Critical: Incident affecting critical systems or information with potential to impact operations, revenue or customers. - 2.
-Serious: Incident affecting noncritical systems or information, impact on operations, revenue or customers.
-Employee investigations that are time sensitive should typically be classified at this level. - 3.
-Low: Possible incident affecting noncritical systems.
+Critical: Incident affecting critical systems or information with potential to impact operations, revenue, customers or information disclosed in data breach. - For example, distributed denial of service attack, unauthorised access to system, multi-system ransomware. - Serious: Incident affecting noncritical systems or information, impact on operations, revenue, customers or information disclosed in data breach. - For example, execution of malware on a single system, potentially compromised credentials. - Low: Possible incident affecting noncritical systems.
 Incidents or employee investigations that are not time sensitive.
-Long term investigations requiring extensive research and/or detailed forensic work. - 7.2.15.
-Factors that assist in determining the severity of an incident include: - Whether the incident affects a single agency or multiple agencies; - Functional impact of the incident (availability); - Information impact of the incident (confidentiality, integrity); - Recoverability from the incident; - Whether a breach of personal information held by the agency has occurred; - Reputational risk to the agency; - Impact on any MOUs, MOAs and similar formal agreements.
+For example, blocked phishing attempts. - 7.2.15.
+Incidents where the scope or cause of activity has not yet been determined should be categorised as serious or critical and actioned accordingly. - 7.2.16.
+Factors that assist in determining the severity of an incident include: - Whether the incident affects a single agency or multiple agencies; - Functional impact of the incident (availability); - Information impact of the incident (confidentiality, integrity); - Recoverability from the incident; - Whether a breach of personal information held by the agency has occurred; - Whether unauthorised access to agency information systems may have occurred; - Reputational risk to the agency; - Impact on any MOUs, MOAs and similar formal agreements; - Impact on the disclosure of information theft of data.